-In March 2018, AIM Rule 26 was amended to require all AIM companies to disclosure details of a recognized corporate governance code that its board of directors has decided to apply, how the group complies with that code and, where it departs from its chosen corporate governance code, an explanation of the reasons for doing so.
+In March 2018, AIM Rule 26 was amended to require all AIM companies to disclose details of a recognised corporate governance code that its Board of Directors has decided to apply, how the Group complies with that code and, where it departs from its chosen corporate governance code, an explanation of the reasons for doing so.

 On behalf of the Board